The-Sofishticated-Man/secret-message/README.md

 <h1 align="center">Secret Messaging App</h3>

   <p align="center">
-    A simple and secure messaging platform that lets you generate a unique link others can use to send you anonymous messages. sender identities remain completely hidden.
+    A simple and secure messaging platform that lets you generate a unique link others can use to send you anonymous messages.
+Sender identities remain completely hidden.
 Perfect for gathering honest feedback or just having fun!

   <p align="center">
   <a href="https://github.com/the-sofishticated-man/secret-message/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>